Monday – Friday (Full-time, salaried exempt)

 Compensation & Benefits:

-- The pay scale for this position will be shared at the time of an initial interview.
+- The pay scale for this position will be shared at the time of an initial phone interview.

 Benefits for full-time employees, following a waiting period, include: